 Circle back to the beginning of the Eren Yeager story arc with this first installment of the “Attack on Titan” manga series.
 The box set includes four books — covering the first 13 episodes of the anime show — and two special sticker sets featuring your favorite characters from the series.

 This excellent collection is a must-have for fans of the anime series and manga readers in general.
 Beneath Arakawa’s fascinating tale of two brothers in search of a Philosopher’s Stone to get their souls back in their bodies lies a much deeper story that helps make “Fullmetal Alchemist” so intriguing.
 The box set includes volumes 1-27 and “Fullmetal Alchemist Novel: The Ties That Bind.”

 When it comes to anime you really can’t go wrong with “Dragon Ball Z.” Join Goku and the crew on an adventurous battle against intergalactic evil in this action-packed adventure/fantasy comedy series.
 The “Dragon Ball Z” box set contains all 26 volumes of the manga, an exclusive double-sided poster and collector’s booklet featuring “Dragon Ball Z” trivia and guides, plus an interview with its legendary creator.

-“Death Note” box sets are either hard to find or too pricey, but here’s an alliterative from the same creators of the series.
+“Death Note” box sets are either hard to find or maybe a little too pricey, but here’s an alliterative from the same creators of the series.
 “Bakuman: Complete Box Set” includes volumes 1-20, along with the bonus mini-comic “Otter No. 11,” and a full-color, two-sided poster.
 The story is about a talented artist and aspiring writer who set out to make a name for themselves in manga publishing.